Principle-Five/pumpia/README.md

 ------------

 PumpIA requires python 3.12 or greater.
-To use PumpIA, install it using pip:
+To use PumpIA, install from [PyPI](https://pypi.org/project/pumpia/) it using pip:

     pip install pumpia